 - new step 11a: the sEASDF forwards the DNS query to the pEASDF.

-Editor's note: How the DNS query is matched with the DNS context for the UE is FFS.
+NOTE: While the sEASDF matches the DNS query with the DNS context for the UE (as per Rel-17), the partner EASDF does not need to do that because it uses the DNS ECS option to select the most appropriate EAS.
+In that sense, the pEASDF behaves as a regular DNS server.
+The need to have a DNS UE context in the pEASDF for UE accessing from partner PLMNs can be discussed in the normative phase.

 - new step 13a: the pEASDF resolves the DNS query and sends the DNS reply to the sEASDF.

 6.22.4 Impact on existing entities and interfaces